vinum-team/Vinum/bindings/Vusion/README.md

 ## VSpring and VTween

 VSpring and VTween are simply functions that call `toVinum` on a newly created spring/tween object- and the API is identical to the standard Fusion's spring/tween implementation- as such, referring to the Fusion's V0.2 documentation is preferred.

+# Notice

+This current version of Vusion is depending on a third-party wally package of Fusion- so expect some outdated code in Fusion.
+This will be fixed once Fusion has an up to date Fusion wally package.